Tom Jolliffe takes in a Brandon Lee triple bill of Showdown in Little Tokyo, Rapid Fire and The Crow…

 Some may argue much of Lee’s power in the film, and much of the poignancy comes from the fact that he did die just before he’d finished his part.
 In some regards there is an added level of sadness to it, but that shouldn’t detract from how well Lee portrays Draven, and how much pathos he delivers.
 Much of the sadness of the film and indeed toward Lee is about what could have been.
 Where would his career have gone?
 We’ll never know sadly.
 Much like River Phoenix, so much potential that would never be fulfilled unfortunately.

-With talk of a Crow remake still circulating, one thing could be almost set in stone right now.
+With talk of a Crow remake still circulating dispute countless false starts and aborted attempts, one thing could be almost set in stone right now.
 That is, the original will not be bettered, nor will you find a better Eric Draven.
 This is one that should be left alone.
 Several awful sequels and a sub-par TV series were enough and I’m sure James O’Barr would agree with me.